jm/shin/README.md

 	source $package_path/this_file.sh

 Otherwise, you can put everything in the `shinit.sh` file.
 You should include a `.shin_description` file since one day I may build out an index for these things.
+For an example of the smallest (useful) package, check out my `serve` package at https://github.com/jm/serve.

+## Removing from your system

+To remove `shin`, simply delete `~/.shin` and remove the lines added by `shin` to your `.profile`.

 ## Contributing and such

-Feel free to file issues in the issue tracker here on GitHub; pull requests are, of course, accepted.
+Feel free to file issues in the issue tracker here on GitHub; pull requests are, of course, accepted (especially if I've done something stupid in Bash; a shell programmer, I am not).

+As for things to add, here's a quick list:

+* Move description and dependency information into a `.shinfo` file instead of separate files
+* Build out a ridiculously simple index service that simply has an API for pointing to repos
+* Dependencies would be nice
+* RVM Gemset-like functionality.
+Much of the infrastructure is there (segmenting into sets, mapping functions added by a package, etc.); there's just a bit more groundwork to lay